amark/coalesce/README.md

 Now once your modularized code loads, it won't execute until all of your dependencies are loaded.

 This finally makes it easy to manage any type of large project.
-If one of your dependencies is also a module, which has dependencies withinside of it, everything asynchronously cascades.
+If one of your dependencies is also a module, which has dependencies within it, everything asynchronously cascades.
 The Theory library makes sure any Inception style depth level of dependencies is all stacked up properly before your code runs.

 Hey, afterall, Cobb's wife Mal lives in the Unconstructed Dream Space, and she is named after me**mAl**locate, which is a nightmare for your memory.